Updated: November 3, 2016 4:55 pm

 On November 30, 2008, a day after security forces declared the operation complete, the Taj Mahal Hotel hoisted the Tricolour at its entrance.
 Express Photo/Ganesh Shirsekar

-© The Indian Express Online Media Pvt LtdRevisiting 26/11 attacks: When India’s moment of grief became an international tragedy26/11 Mumbai terror attacks: Remembering our security personnel who put their lives at risk
+© IE Online Media Services Pvt LtdRevisiting 26/11 attacks: When India’s moment of grief became an international tragedy26/11 Mumbai terror attacks: Remembering our security personnel who put their lives at risk